RoadieHQ/helm-charts/backstage/README.md

 ```

 Now store the `crt` file that you downloaded from DigitalOcean in a configmap so Kubernetes can
-moount it onto each pod.
+mount it onto each pod.

 ```shell
 kubectl create configmap ca-pemstore --from-file=/path/to/ca-certificate.crt